peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

  * 64-bit signed integer: -2 <sup>63</sup> to (2 <sup>63</sup> - 1).

-<b>Two's complement form</b> : In <i>two' s-complement form</i> , nonnegative numbers have the highest (most significant) bit set to zero, and negative numbers have that bit (and all bits beyond) set to one, and a negative number is stored in such form by decreasing its absolute value by 1 and swapping the bits of the resulting number.
+<b>Two's complement form</b> : In <i>two's-complement form</i> , nonnegative numbers have the highest (most significant) bit set to zero, and negative numbers have that bit (and all bits beyond) set to one, and a negative number is stored in such form by decreasing its absolute value by 1 and swapping the bits of the resulting number.

 <b>64-bit floating-point number</b> : A 64-bit binary floating-point number, in the form <i>significand</i> * 2 <sup><i>exponent</i></sup> .
 The significand is 53 bits long (Precision) and the exponent ranges from -1074 (EMin) to 971 (EMax).
 The number is stored in the following format (commonly called the IEEE 754 format):